aafulei/cppp5e/05-statements/README.md

   ival1 = ival2 = 0;
 ```

-(b) Code does not express what indentation indicates.
+(b) Problem - code does not express what indentation indicates.

 ```c++
 if (ival < minval) {